wp-plugins/tentblogger-optimize-wordpress-database-plugin/README.txt

 Tags: database, sql, optimization
 Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: 2.2
+Stable tag: 2.3

+Note: This plugin is no longer under active development.
+If you're interested in maintaining it, please contact me.

+== Description ==

 One of the best things you can do for your blog is to consistently optimize and clean your WordPress database. <a href="http://tentblogger.com/optimize-wordpress-database/">This plugin</a> does all the work for you!

-== Description ==

 The goal of this plugin is to be the easiest and most intuitive optimization process for your blog.
 It simply optimizes your WordPress MySQL database with a click of a button and then lets you get back to writing!